 From spacious ateliers to poverty and back

-In mid-nineteenth century Paris, artists took advantage of loft spaces in buildings because they were spacious enough for them to create the over-sized paintings popular at the time, and few other dwellings offered such high ceilings.
-This trend continued with New York artists and bohemians through the 1940s and 1950s in SoHo – but these lofts were somewhat less desirable for most, as these destitute lofters were considered squatters and living in the loft space rent-free was illegal.
+In mid-nineteenth century Paris, artists took advantage of loft spaces in buildings because they were spacious enough for them to create the oversized paintings popular at the time, and few other dwellings offered such high ceilings.
+This trend continued with New York artists and bohemians through the 1940s and 1950s in SoHo – but these lofts were somewhat less desirable for most, as these destitute lofters were considered squatters and living in the loft space rent-free was of course illegal.